 I first discovered freediving when one summer in France I decided to challenge myself to swim pool lengths underwater.
 The summer ended, challenges increased, and after a couple of years I found out that breath holding is actually a sport that has a lot of theory and training behind it.
 This discovery also came at a pivotal point of my life, and helped me develop physically, socially and emotionally.
 I joined a local training group in 2015, achieved my first Aida certificate a few months later, and continue to explore my own limits below the surface on our weekly sessions.
 Being under water provides me with the kind of peace and serenity I otherwise can only find on top of a mountain (but the pool is easier to get to).
 While I am still new to the sport, I am excited to continue learning about it and spreading my love for it to all our existing and potential new members in the years to come!

-Press Officer - Louise Nelson
+Press Officer - Vacancy Available

 Records & AIDA Liaison - David Tranfield

 Hi, I started my enjoyment in the water way back in the 1980's with water skiing and then going under the surface in Scuba, progressing to a Padi dive master.
 In 2007 I took my first plunge as a budding free diver and quickly gained depth through the Aida courses in many different exotic locations.
 I'm an Aida Instructor and have been competing continuously to the extent of achieving three National Records in the constant weight no fins discipline, competing twice in the Individual British Team competitions.
 Since becoming an Aida Judge I have now judged numerous pool competitions, National Record attempts.
 I look forward to hearing from anyone who is ready to make an attempt and will be here to assist them with their questions and to put them on the right path and to certify any successful Records.

 Secretary - Julian Jansen van Rensburg